SevaVerse/creative.resumes/README.md

 ### PDF export issues in production
 Confirm `APP_BASE_URL`/`VERCEL_URL` and that `@sparticuz/chromium` + `puppeteer-core` are installed on serverless.
 Locally, ensure `puppeteer` can launch Chrome (no sandbox flags may be required in some environments).

+### Vercel deployment issues
+- Ensure `@sparticuz/chromium` and `puppeteer-core` are in `dependencies` (not `devDependencies`)
+- Check that `vercel.json` is present with proper function configuration
+- Monitor function logs for Puppeteer launch errors
+- PDF generation may take 10-20 seconds in serverless environments

 ---